rinigus/osmscout-server/README.md

 Starting from version 0.3.0, server supports up to 100 connections.
 The requests are processed in parallel, as much as possible, with the number of parallel threads the same as the number of CPUs.
-In practice, while tiles are rendered in parallel, a long routing calculation would block other operations until its finished due to the locking of a database.
+Depending on the used backend, one operation can block other operations due to the blocking of the corresponding database.
 Exceeding the number of supported connections would lead to dropping the connections exceeding the limit.

 ## Default port